Mohits2103/IR-Blaster-for-AC/README.md

 # IR Blaster remote for Air Coolers (ACs)

- ACs supported, Mitsubishi, Fujitsu, Panasonic, Toshiba and Hitachi.
+ ACs supported, Mitsubishi, Fujitsu, Panasonic, Toshiba, Whirlpool, Samsung and Hitachi.

  Just add the SSID and Password as per your wifi username and password respectively